-Was named the 39th manager in white sox history on 10/6/11, replacing former teammate Ozzie Guillen … is the 18th former sox player to manage the club ... is the only current manager to be drafted and play with the club he now manages ... was hired by the sox as a special advisor to then director of player development Buddy Bell on 6/6/11 … in that role, he visited each of the White Sox minor-league affiliates throughout the summer, evaluating player performance and reporting to Bell.
+- Was named the 39th manager in franchise history on 10/6/11, replacing former teammate Ozzie Guillen … is the 18th former White Sox player to manage the club … he and Philadelphia's Ryne Sandberg are the only current managers to be drafted and play with the clubs they now manage … has been ejected seven times in his two seasons as manager … was hired by the Sox as a special advisor to then director of player development Buddy Bell on 6/6/11 … in that role, he visited each of the White Sox minor-league affiliates, evaluating player performance and reporting to Bell.

-Married Stephanie … has four children: Rachel, Madison, Grace and Jack … attended Oklahoma State University, where he was named college player of the decade by Baseball America and was the third baseman on Baseball America's all-time college all-star team ... was a three-time all-america selection … was named 1986 freshman of the year by Baseball America after hitting .469 and was named national player of the year by the same publication as a sophomore in 1987 when he batted .428 with 21 home runs and 110 rBi ... led the cowboys to consecutive college world series appearances as a freshman and sophomore … still ranks second in college world series history with a .459 average … compiled a ncaa-record, 58-game hitting streak in 1987, a mark that still stands … the streak was snapped during the 1987 college world series by Stanford's Jack Mcdowell, his future teammate with the White Sox … capped his three-year career at Oklahoma State by hitting .391 with 26 homers and 96 rBi as a junior in 1988 … was the recipient of the dick howser trophy as college baseball's outstanding player and the Golden Spikes Award, college baseball's equivalent of the Heisman Trophy … holds the school record with 329 career hits and shares the record for most hits in a season (116) with Pete Incaviglia … his jersey no. 21 was retired by Oklahoma State on 2/22/98 … was a member of the 1988 u.s. Olympic baseball team … batted .409 to help team usa win the gold medal in Seoul … posted a .380 average with 12 home runs and 77 rBi during a 50-game tour before the summer games … is the only manager in major-league history who has won an olympic gold medal in baseball.
+Married Stephanie … has four children: Rachel, Madison, Grace and Jack … attended Oklahoma State University, where he was named College Player of the Decade by Baseball America and was the third baseman on Baseball America's All-Time College All-Star Team … was a three-time All-America selection … was named 1986 Freshman of the Year by Baseball America after hitting .469 and was named national Player of the Year by the same publication as a sophomore in 1987 when he batted .428 with 21 home runs and 110 RBI … led the Cowboys to consecutive College World Series appearances as a freshman and sophomore … still ranks second in College World Series history with a .459 average … compiled a NCAA-record, 58-game hitting streak in 1987, a mark that still stands … the streak was snapped during the 1987 College World series by Stanford's Jack Mcdowell, his future teammate with the White Sox … capped his three-year career at Oklahoma State by hitting .391 with 26 homers and 96 RBI as a junior in 1988 … was the recipient of the Dick Howser trophy as college baseball's outstanding player and the Golden Spikes award, college baseball's equivalent of the Heisman Trophy … holds the school record with 329 career hits and shares the record for most hits in a season (116) with Pete Incaviglia … his jersey no. 21 was retired by Oklahoma State on 2/22/98 … was inducted into the College Baseball Hall of Fame on 7/4/06 and into the Oklahoma State Athletic Hall of Fame on 10/17/09 … was a member of the 1988 U.S. Olympic baseball team … batted .409 to help Team USA win the gold medal in Seoul … posted a .380 average with 12 home runs and 77 RBI during a 50-game tour before the summer games … is the only manager in Major-League history who has won an Olympic gold medal in baseball.